aptos-labs/aptos-core/developer-docs-site/docs/guides/local-development-network.md

 Setup is complete, you can now use the local testnet!
 ```

-If you writing a script and would like to wait for the local network to come up, you can make a GET request to `http://127.0.0.1:8070`.
+If you are writing a script and would like to wait for the local network to come up, you can make a GET request to `http://127.0.0.1:8070`.
 At first this will return [503](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503).
 When it returns [200](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) it means all the services are ready.

 You can inspect the response to see which services are ready.